 Here’s how you apply:

-- Take an enquiry, check they’re eligible - A full outline of requirements can be found on the government website.
+1. Make an enquiry, and check they’re eligible - A full outline of requirements can be found on the Government website.

 5. It’s a win-win situation